aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to POT or Online App" h2="Export DOCM to POT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many organizations.
+For example, a DOCM file may need to be converted to a POT file for further processing.
+This is especially true when dealing with legacy documents that may not be compatible with newer versions of software.

+<h2>How Aspose.Total helps for docm to pot conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to POT conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM to POT files.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, users can easily load a DOCM file using Aspose.Words for C++ and convert it to HTML.
+Then, they can use the PowerPoint manipulation C++ API, Aspose.Slides for C++, to load the HTML and create a new presentation.
+Finally, they can save the presentation as a POT file.

+Aspose.Total for C++ is a comprehensive solution for automating the conversion of DOCM to POT files.
+It is easy to use and provides a reliable and efficient way to convert documents.
+Furthermore, it is a cost-effective solution that can save organizations time and money.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}